Be Wary of "Fad" Diagnoses

 A small percentage of physicians and large percentages of chiropractors, naturopaths and bogus "nutritionists" are labeling patients with diagnoses not recognized by the scientific community.
 Some of these practitioners apply one or more of these diagnoses to almost every patient they see.
 The health-food industry profits from this process by selling books promoting these alleged conditions and supplement concoctions claimed to help them.
 Some "fad" diagnoses have been around for years, while others are recent creations.

 Years ago, many people who were tired or nervous were said to have "adrenal insufficiency."
 The vast majority of these people were not only misdiagnosed but were also treated with adrenal gland extract, a substance that the FDA later banned because it was too weak to treat the actual disease.
 "Low thyroid" (hypothyroidism) was likewise unjustifiably diagnosed in many cases of fatigue and/or obesity.
-Today's "fad" diagnoses used to explain various common symptoms are chronic fatigue syndrome, hypoglycemia, food allergies, parasites, "environmental illness," "candidiasis hypersensitivity," "Wilson's Syndrome," "leaky gut syndrome,","mercury amalgam toxicity," and pyroluria.
+Today's "fad" diagnoses used to explain various common symptoms are chronic fatigue syndrome, chronic Lyme disease, hypoglycemia, food allergies, parasites, "environmental illness," "candidiasis hypersensitivity," "Wilson's Syndrome," "leaky gut syndrome," "mercury amalgam toxicity," and pyroluria.
 Some products are or have been sold with claims based on cockeyed theories about "oxygen deficiency" and "magnetic deficiency."
-The first four on this list are legitimate conditions that unscientific practitioners overdiagnose.
+The first five on this list are legitimate conditions that unscientific practitioners overdiagnose.
 The rest are figments of pseudoscientific imagination.

 Only a small percentage of people troubled by fatigue have chronic fatigue syndrome (CFS).
 According to criteria developed by the U.S. Centers for Disease Control and Prevention, CFS should never be diagnosed unless fatigue persists or recurs for at least six months and is severe enough to reduce the patient's activity level by more than half.
 In addition, the fatigue should be accompanied by several other symptoms, such as severe headaches, low-grade fever, joint or muscle pain, general muscle weakness, sleep disturbance, and various psychological symptoms.
 Consumer Reports has called CFS "a magnet for quacks," and warned that "some practitioners create CFS patients by finding the syndrome in people who clearly don't have it."